-Finance ERP system and accounting are essential for a company.
+cloud accounting software is essential for a company.
 They are the root of every business activity.
-As doing manual accounting activities can be at higher risk and time-consuming, many companies use cloud accounting software to automate their business processes.
+As manual accounting activities can be a higher risk and time-consuming, many companies use cloud based accounting software to automate their business processes.
 Cloud accounting, also known as online accounting software, is hosted on a remote server.
 Users send data to the cloud, and then it processes the data before returning it to the user.

-Gartner predicts that the global cloud services spending would exceed $482 billion in 2022, up from $313 billion in 2020.
-Computer systems have replaced paper ledgers and essential bookkeeping tools from a long time ago.
-As accounting software grew, it took a significant leap forward with the advancement of cloud-based accounting systems.
+Gartner predicts that global cloud services spending will exceed $482 billion in 2022, up from $313 billion in 2020.
+Computer systems replaced paper ledgers and essential bookkeeping tools from a long time ago.
+As accounting software grew, it took a significant leap forward with the advancement of cloud accounting software.
 These solutions gave businesses flexibility and reduced capital expenses while maximizing human resources simultaneously.

 Related article: Why is Cloud Accounting Software Important to Business?